multiversx/mx-docs/docs/developers/relayed-transactions.md

 ```

 :::note
-Noticing the arguments needed, there are some limitations for the inner transaction: it cannot have call value, a custom gas price or a guardian
+Noticing the arguments needed, there are some limitations for the inner transaction: it cannot have call value, a custom gas price or a guardian.
 :::

 Therefore, when one wants to build such a transaction, the steps would be: